 7 Innovative technologies for electricity generation and storage

 The consumption of electricity has dramatically increased in the last few decades.
 As consumers, we’re gulping power at an alarming rate, from air conditioning systems, heating systems, household appliances, and all forms of home entertainment devices to cloud computing, computers, and consumer electronics.
 Lately, the introduction of electric-powered vehicles, though “green”, still need to be powered and this energy has to come from somewhere.
+We outline some of the 7 Innovative technologies for electricity generation and storage.

-Storing power is an often overlooked but growing concern.
 What happens when demand spikes?
 Load shedding or load reduction is done countrywide as a controlled option to respond to unplanned events to protect the electricity power system from a total blackout.
 Eskom estimates that load shedding will continue for at least another 5 years, consumers will need to look at alternative technologies regarding the generation of electricity.

 What are some of the new and emerging technologies for the generation and storage of power?